anavinahar/architecture-center/docs/microservices/logging-monitoring.md

 - If you are writing telemetry data and logs to more than one location, can the dashboard show all of them and correlate?

+Separate monitoring components from services as much as possible

+Use a logging abstraction that you can plug in a pipeline by configuration

+Handle batching and aggregation in the pipeline, not directly in the app code.
+Pipeline can also enrich the events with extra information (e.g. correlation ID)

 ## Technical options

 Application Insights